History of Bell Bottom Jeans

 The 1970s was the era well-known for the introduction of disco.
 The disco era is famous for its flared pants, wide-collars and high heeled shoes.
 It is this period where the bell-bottoms became a huge success.
 This era was known for bell-bottom jeans or pants that flared out from the bottom of the calf and had slightly curved hems.
 In 1971, blues rock group ‘Derek and the Dominos’ also mentioned bell-bottoms in one of their popular music singles ‘Bell Bottom Blues’.

 The 1970s was the period when bell-bottom was introduced into mainstream fashion.
 The bell-bottoms also gained popularity through the famous television show ‘The Sonny and Cher Comedy Hour’.
 Sonny and Cher were seen wearing flared pants in this show.
 The hems of these pants were around 26 inches, and they typically flared from the knee down.
-These pants were usually made of denim, colorful satin or polyester, and have been known to be so iconic that they are considered a symbol to the 70s era.
+These pants were usually made of denim, colorful satin or polyester, and have been known to be so iconic that they are considered a symbol of the 70s era.

 This era also saw a variant of the bell-bottoms, known as the Loon pants which is short for Balloon Pants, but with a larger flare.
 Dancers in the British UK variety show were occasionally seen adorning these Loon pants.
 One other variant of the bell-bottoms was the Elephant bells.
 They became popular in the mid-to-late 1970s.
 They resembled Look pants, but were normally made of denim.
 They had a distinct flare right below the knee and often covered the wearers shoes.
 They were paired with platform shoes with heels at least 4 to 5 inches to keep the pants’ hems off the ground.